cloudmesh/pi/content/en/tutorial/raspberry-burn-windows/index.md

 +----------+------------------------+-------------+------------------+--------------+------------+---------+----------+-------------+-------------+
 ```

+IMPORTANT: Record the device for the SDCard.
+In this case, it is /dev/sdd.

+> Note we omit some output of `cms burn info` for clarity.

 {{< /tabs >}}`

-This command will take a minute to complete.
-The warning occurs as
+Dependent on your system this command will take a minute to complete.
+In case you recieve a warning inspect it carefully.
+One reason could be that
-your reader may be too new and we do not have it in our database of
+the warning occurs as  your reader may be too new and we do not have it in
-recognized readers.
+our database of recognized readers.
 As long as you see `Removable Media` and `GENERIC
 STORAGE DEVICE` it will be fine.

-> Note we omit some output of `cms burn info` for clarity.

 ### 5.2 Executing Burn Command

-To burn the latest 32 bit OS use the following command.
-Otherwise, look at our subsequent note
+To burn the latest 64 bit OS use the following command.
+If you like to burn other tags you can recieve them from
+the command `cms burn versions --refresh`. the `--tag` can tacke multiple comma separated arguments.
+The tag can be
+specified for each SD Card you want to specify individually.
+A special form is to use
+--tag=latest-full-64,latest-lite-64 in which the full image is burned on teh manager and the lite burned on the workers.
-for instructions to burn the latest 64 bit OS.
+As mentioned before, we will however just burn the lite 64 bit image on all.

 {{< tabs tabTotal="2" tabLeftAlign="2">}}
 {{< tab tabName="Burn_On_Windows" >}}